 Albert Rockwell took this photograph on August 15, 1914.
 It shows Taliesin’s burned living quarters.

 WARNING: My post includes descriptions of the extreme violence that took place during Taliesin’s 1914 fire.
-Additionally, murderer Julian Carlton is referred to as “the negro” throughout contemporary news reports.
+Additionally, contemporary news reports often refer to murderer Julian Carlton as “the negro”.
 I’ve removed that term for Carlton when the sentences are still comprehensible, but did keep it in areas.

 In this post I am dissecting what I think is the biggest myth surrounding the August 15, 1914 fire and murders at Taliesin: that the murderer sealed all of the entrances and killed everyone as they ran out of Taliesin’s one unlocked door.